-After giving effect to (1) the sale of shares of common stock that we are offering hereby at the initial public offering price of \$12.00 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and the application of such proceeds as described in the section entitled "Use of Proceeds," and (2) the filing and effectiveness of our Amended Charter and the effectiveness of our Amended Bylaws prior to the consummation of this offering, our proforma as adjusted net tangible book value (deficit) as to give effect to this offering as of January 2, 2021 would have been approximately \$(818.7) million, or approximately \$(4.54) per share of common stock.
-This amount represents an immediate increase in proforma net tangible book value (deficit) of \$4.17 per share to our existing stockholders and an immediate dilution in proforma net tangible book value (deficit) of approximately \$16.54 per share to new investors purchasing shares of common stock in this offering at the initial offering price.
+After giving effect to (1) the sale of shares of common stock that we are offering hereby at an assumed initial public offering price of \$12.50 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and the application of such proceeds as described in the section entitled "Use of Proceeds," and (2) the filing and effectiveness of our Amended Charter and the effectiveness of our Amended Bylaws prior to the consummation of this offering, our pro forma as adjusted net tangible book value (deficit) as to give effect to this offering as of January 2, 2021 would have been approximately \$(799.5) million, or approximately \$(4.44) per share of common stock.
+This amount represents an immediate increase in pro forma net tangible book value (deficit) of \$4.27 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value (deficit) of approximately \$16.94 per share to new investors purchasing shares of common stock in this offering at the assumed initial offering price.